pranabekka/pranabekka.github.io/content/log.md

   That's the funny.

-- Tail-call optimisation is of importance when a function calls itself twice or more, so you don't need an accumulator if the function calls itself only once.
+- You don't need an accumulator for tail-call optimisation if the function calls itself only once.

-  So that's the other kind of loop that's tail-call optimised while constructing a value without requiring an accumulator.
+  So that's the other kind of loop that's tail-call optimised, while constructing a value, without requiring an accumulator.

   We could still just teach a simple function like that followed by something with an accumulator.
-  Perhaps the difference can be stated as combining.
+  Perhaps the difference can be stated as "combining".
   A function calling itself more than once is for when it needs to combine results, right?
   So the accumulator stores a part of the combination,